 Find out more about Chartered Science Teacher.

-There is a £50 application fee and £25 annual fee for Chartered Biologist.
-Chartered Scientist and Chartered Science Teacher are offered under license from the Science Council for an annual fee of £45 and £30 respectively.
+There is a £50 application fee and £25 annual fee for Chartered Biologist (these fees were introduced in order to improve the overall sustainability of the CBiol register and CPD provision offered).
+Chartered Scientist and Chartered Science Teacher are offered under license from the Science Council for an annual fee of £45.
 Please note that this is in addition to the annual membership fee, and that a paid up membership is a requirement of professional registration.
 Retention of Chartered Status is maintained through our CPD programme, demonstrating the credibility and distinction of our Chartered Scientists, Chartered Science Teachers and Biologists.

 Chartered Scientist and Chartered Science Teacher are assessed externally, and therefore it is critical that your application illustrates how you achieve each of the competencies.
 Guidance listing what you must illustrate can now be accessed via pop up boxes as you enter the evidence for each competency, and a document (below) gives some mock answers for the Chartered Scientist and Chartered Science Teacher competencies.